Pacific Southwest, Region 9: Superfund

 Initial Actions: In the southern portion of the site, the former chromium sludge drying bed has been cleaned up by using on-site solidification technology.
 Construction of the remedy was completed in early 1993.
 Solidifying the sludge bed has prevented migration of chromium into the groundwater and chromium dust particles into the air.

-For the southern half of the site, the remedy consists of extraction and treatment of contaminated Subunit A groundwater and Subunit B/C groundwater, and soil vapor extraction for contaminated soils.
+For the southern part of the site, the remedy consists of extraction and treatment of contaminated Subunit A groundwater and Subunit B/C groundwater, and soil vapor extraction for contaminated soils.
 The Subunit A groundwater remedial action requires a pump and treat system using air stripping to remove volatile organic compounds (VOCs) from the groundwater.
 The Subunit B/C groundwater remedial action requires two separate pump and treat systems using liquid granular activated carbon to remove VOCs from the groundwater.
 With respect to VOC soil contamination at the southern portion of the PGA site, the ROD selected a soil vapor extraction (SVE) system with emission controls.
 ESD #3 added two additional technologies.
 Air sparging is used in conjunction with the SVE system to enhance cleanup of the Subunit A groundwater.
 This results in an estimated cost savings of approximately $900 per pound of VOCs removed.
 Advanced Affinity Chromatography uses a treated resin to remove chromium from the Subunit A groundwater at a well with elevated levels of chromium.

 The remedial action selected for the northern half of the site is similar to that chosen for the south and includes a Subunit A groundwater remedy, a Subunit C groundwater remedy, and a soil remedy.
 The groundwater remedy consists of a network of groundwater extraction and groundwater injection wells.
 A total of 10 groundwater extraction wells pump approximately 2200 gallons per minute to contain and restore the contaminated aquifer.
 The extracted water is treated at four ground water treatment facilities.
 One of the four facilities uses air stripping to remove VOCs and the treated water is either re-injected into Subunit A at the former Unidynamics facility or used for irrigation.
 The other three facilities utilize Liquid-phase Granulated Activated Carbon (GAC) to remove the VOCs and the treated water is either re-injected, discharged to the Roosevelt Irrigation District (RID) canal for use as irrigation water, utilized in construction to suppress dust or is delivered to one of the local golf courses for turf irrigation.
 In 2008, two additional systems were added for treatment of groundwater in the Northeast Section of the plume.
 This water is being used for irrigation, or being re-injected back into the aquifer.